katsofroniou/CityUOL-Discord-bot/README.md

 ### How it was hosted
 The bot was hosted on AWS which allowed it to be online 24/7 whenever a student needed it.

+***DISCLAIMER - All student rep names and discord bot key were replaced with placeholders for security and data protection***